gbdev/gbdev.github.io/website/donate.md

 ::: tip WHY OPENCOLLECTIVE

 The [gbdev](https://github.com/gbdev) organisation is an _informal_ collective of individuals.
 As such, we are not able to hold any fund in our accounts.
-Instead, the US based non-profit [Open Source Collective](https://www.oscollective.org/) is our [fiscal host](https://thesocialchangeagency.org/blog/what-is-fiscal-hosting/), providing us the financial and legal infrastructure to receive donations and spend moneyf.
+Instead, the US based non-profit [Open Source Collective](https://www.oscollective.org/) is our [fiscal host](https://thesocialchangeagency.org/blog/what-is-fiscal-hosting/), providing us the financial and legal infrastructure to receive donations and spend money.

 :::